Azuriom/docs/docs/plugins.md

 ### Service Provider

-The service providers are the heart of a plugin, they are called at the initialization stage. of Laravel, and allow to save the different parts of a plugin (views, translations, middlewares, etc).
+The service providers are the heart of a plugin, they are called at the initialization stage. of Laravel, and allow to save the different parts of a plugin (views, translations, middlewares, dependencies, etc).

 Service providers must be added to the `providers` part of the `plugins.json`:
 ```json